 The most common example of SFA is password-based authentication.
 Password security relies on the diligence of the system administrator or user who sets up the account.
-Best practices include creating a strong password and ensuring that no one can access it.
+SFA best practices include creating a strong password policy and ensuring no one can guess or brute-force it.

-While it is clear that passwords need more entropy to be less predictable, employees need to be trained to create passwords with entropy that they can actually remember.
-Throwing a number of rules at employees often makes for passwords no one remembers.
-Length is perhaps even more important in creating entropy -- users should be encouraged to create long but memorable phrases.
-The addition of capitols, numerals and perhaps a few special characters greatly increase entropy due to the larger character set.
-Password meters have shown to be effective at motivating users to create stronger passwords, especially those that show a live updated numerical rating.
+While passwords need more entropy to be less predictable, employers need to train employees to create passwords with entropy they can remember.
+Throwing several rules at employees often makes for passwords no one remembers.
+Users should be encouraged to create long but memorable passphrases.
+The addition of capitals, numbers and special characters greatly increases entropy due to the larger character set.
+Password meters can motivate users to create stronger passwords, especially those meters that show a live updated numerical rating.

-Still, passwords may be cracked by brute force, dictionary and rainbow table attacks, once an attacker captures the password database that resides on the protected computer.
-Administrators also have to do their part to protect passwords from dictionary attacks, for example by adding random characters to the hashes of password encryption to make them less vulnerable to dictionary based attacks, a technique known as password salting.
+Even stronger passwords can be cracked by brute-force, dictionary and rainbow table attacks -- for example, if an attacker captures the password database that resides on the protected computer.
+Administrators must do their part to protect passwords from dictionary attacks -- for example, by adding random characters to the hashes of password encryption to make them less vulnerable to dictionary-based attacks, a technique known as password salting.

-With the speeds of CPUs today, brute force attacks pose a real threat to passwords.
-With developments like massive parallel general purpose graphics processing (GPGPU) password cracking and rainbow tables, it’s possible for hackers to produce more than 500,000,000 passwords per second, even on lower end gaming hardware.
-Depending on the particular software, rainbow tables can be used to crack 14-character alphanumeric passwords in about 160 seconds.
-Rainbow tables achieve this by comparing password database to a table of all possible encryption keys.
-This hugely memory-intensive task is only possible because of the increasing amount of memory in computers.
-The threats continually become more advanced: Now purpose-built FPGA cards offer ten times the performance at a minuscule fraction of a graphics processing unit’s (GPU) power draw.
-A password database doesn't stand a chance when it is a real target of interest against an attacker with extensive compute and technical resources.
+With the speeds of central processing units today, brute-force attacks pose a real threat to passwords.
+Developments, such as massive parallel general-purpose graphics processing unit password cracking and rainbow tables, enable malicious hackers to produce more than 500 million passwords per second, even on lower-end gaming hardware.
+Depending on the software, rainbow tables can crack 14-character alphanumeric passwords in about 160 seconds.
+Rainbow tables do this by comparing the password database to a table of all possible encryption keys.
+This memory-intensive task is only possible because of the increasing amount of memory in computers.

-Social engineering is a major threat to password-based authentication systems.
+Social engineering is another major threat to password-based authentication systems.
 To decrease its social engineering attack surface, an organization must train all users, from management to staff.
-Password strength means nothing if an attacker tricks a user into divulging it.
+Password strength means nothing if an attacker tricks a user into divulging their credentials.
 Even IT staff, if not properly trained, can be exploited with invalid password-related requests.
-All employees must be aware of phishing tactics, where false emails and forged websites may be used to acquire sensitive information from an unwitting recipient.
-Other threats, such as Trojans may also come in email messages.
-In short, passwords are one of the most easily stolen/ broken types of authentication.
+All employees must be aware of phishing tactics, where false emails and forged websites are used to acquire sensitive information from an unwitting recipient.
+Other threats, such as Trojans, can also come in email messages.
+In short, passwords are one of the most easily stolen and broken types of authentication.

-The bottom line?
-Password-based security may be adequate to protect systems that don't require high levels of security but even in those cases, constraints should be enforced to make them reasonably stringent.
-And for any system that needs high security, stronger authentication methods should be used.
+The bottom line is that password-based security can be adequate to protect systems that don't require high levels of security, but even in those cases, constraints should be enforced to make them reasonably stringent.
+Any system that needs high security requires stronger authentication methods.

 Strong authentication vs. multifactor authentication

-Strong authentication is sometimes considered synonymous with multifactor authentication.
-However, single-factor authentication isn't necessarily weak.
+SFA isn't necessarily weak and doesn't always have to be password-based.
 Many biometric authentication methods, for example, are strong when properly implemented.

-Multiple challenge response questions can make for secure SFA authentication when properly implemented.
-Biometrics can often make for secure SFA so long as the right kinds and implementations are chosen.
-Retina scans, finger vein scans and voice recognition are good candidates.
-One must be doubly sure about the biometric scanner and its implementation when it is a standalone SFA solution rather than one component of MFA.
+Multiple challenge-response questions can also ensure secure SFA when properly implemented.
+Biometrics can also ensure secure SFA if the right kinds and implementations are chosen.
+Retina scans, finger vein scans and voice recognition are strong candidates.
+Organizations must be doubly sure about the biometric scanner and its implementation when it is standalone SFA rather than a component of multifactor authentication (MFA).

-However, Biometric verification systems may require a significant outlay for enterprise deployment.
-Depending on the degree of security required, it may be preferable to implement multifactor authentication (MFA).
+Biometric verification systems may require a significant outlay for enterprise deployment.
+Depending on the degree of security required, it may be preferable to implement MFA.

 An authentication factor is an independent category of credential used to verify user identity.
-With multifactor authentication, each additional factor increases the assurance that an entity requesting access to some system is who, or what, they are declared to be and decreases the likelihood that an intruder can masquerade as them to gain access.
-The three most common categories of authentication factors are often described as something you know (the knowledge factor), something you have (the possession factor) and something you are (the inherence factor).
+With MFA, each additional factor increases the assurance that an entity requesting access to some system is who or what they say they are and decreases the likelihood that an intruder can masquerade as them to gain access.
+The three most common categories of authentication factors are the knowledge factor, something you know; the possession factor, something you have; and the inherence factor, something you are.

-Location factors - where the user is at the time of login, is one of the factors argued for a forth factor for authentication.
-Again the ubiquity of smartphones can help ease authentication burdens here: Most smartphones have a GPS device enabling reasonable surety confirmation of the log in location.
+- Location factors are where the user is at the time of login.
+The ubiquity of smartphones can help ease authentication burdens here: Most smartphones have Global Positioning System capabilities, enabling reasonable confirmation of the login location.

-Time has also been considered as a fourth factor for authentication or alternatively a fifth factor in addition to location for 5FA.
-Monitoring of employee logins against work schedules, for example, could prevent some kinds of user hijack attacks.
-Another example is a bank customer: They can't physically use their ATM card in North America and then again in China within a few hours.
-This additional factor could be used to confirm ATM transactions and prevent many cases of online bank fraud.
+- Time factors monitor employee logins against work schedules -- for example, to prevent user hijack attacks.
+Another example is a bank customer: Some can't physically use their ATM card in North America and then again in China within a few hours.
+This additional factor could be used to confirm ATM transactions and prevent online bank fraud.

 A 2FA system strengthens security by requiring the user to provide dual means of identification from separate categories.
 Typically, one proof of identity is a physical token, such as an ID card, and the other is something memorized, such as a security code or password.
 The second factor helps to ensure that, even if an intruder steals a user password, they would also have to access the physical device to get into the user account.

 3FA adds another factor for further difficulty in falsifying authentication.
-Typically a biometric trait measurement is added for the inherence factor.
-Such a system verifies that the person logging in knows the password, has their ID card and that their fingerprint matches the stored record.
+Typically, a biometric trait measurement is added for the inherence factor.
+The system verifies that the person logging in knows the password, has their ID card and that their fingerprint matches the stored record.

-4FA ups the authentication ante again taking four unique factors of authentication.
-It starts to seem like mission impossible in order to break the security.
-Like a spy using a portable compute device to hack a password, while plugging in cloned USB token, and finally the matching employee's eye for a retina scan.
+4FA ups the authentication ante by taking four unique factors of authentication.
+It starts to seem like Mission: Impossible-type gadgets are needed to break the security -- for example, a spy using a portable computing device to hack a password, while plugging in a cloned USB token, and finally the matching employee's eye for a retina scan.

-A five-factor authentication system would use the three commonly-used factors (knowledge, possession and inherence) plus location and time.
-In such a system, a user has to reproduce something he knows or remembers, provide proof that he has some item with him, provide a biometric sample for matching and have his location verified -- all within allowed times before he is granted access.
+A five-factor authentication system would use the three commonly used factors -- knowledge, possession and inherence -- plus location and time.
+In such a system, users have to reproduce something they know or remember, provide proof that they have some item with them, provide a biometric sample for matching and have their location verified -- all within allowed times before being granted access.

 From that last scenario, it's easy to see how increasing the number of factors involved makes authentication more difficult to fake.
-That's why SFA has largely been abandoned and replaced with risk-appropriate levels of multifactor authentication.
+That's why SFA has largely been abandoned and replaced with risk-appropriate levels of MFA.